MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 1. To view the results, run the program by selecting **Debug** > **Start without Debugging** or by selecting Ctrl+F5.

    You can adjust the `COUNT` variable to change how long the benchmark takes to run.
-For this walk-through, set the count so that the benchmark takes about two seconds.
+For this walkthrough, set the count so that the benchmark takes about two seconds.

    > [!TIP]
    > When you run benchmarks, always use **Debug** > **Start without Debugging**.
 This helps avoid the overhead that you incur when you run the code within the Visual Studio debugger.